3 Acts of God: Reception

 Kevin McFarland of The A.V.
-Club gave the episode a B, saying: "′3 Acts of God′ certainly has its moments where it touches the third rail and feels like Family Guy giving into its worst tendencies.
+Club gave the episode a B, saying: "'3 Acts of God' certainly has its moments where it touches the third rail and feels like Family Guy giving into its worst tendencies.
 Those brief scenes in Jerusalem and India specifically feel unnecessarily mean, as well as the final joke of what else Peter asked God about besides the Patriots.
 But more cutaways landed than many of the episodes I reviewed over the last two seasons, which made for a surprisingly pleasant visit back to Seth MacFarlane's main gig."

 The episode received a 2.3 rating in the 18–49 years old demographic and was watched by a total of 4.62 million people.
 This made it the most watched show on Animation Domination that night, beating American Dad!, Bob's Burgers and The Simpsons.

-A writer in the Israeli newspaper Haaretz claimed that a scene in the episode was evidence of long-held anti-semitism by MacFarlane.
+A writer in the Israeli newspaper Haaretz claimed that a scene in the episode was evidence of long-held antisemitism by MacFarlane.